CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 4. Start the simulation with the `vagrant up` command.
 If you are using Livirt, start the simulation with the `vagrant up --provider=libvirt` command.

 The topology converter reads the provided topology file line by line, and learns information about each node and each link in the topology.
 This information is stored in a variables datastructure.
-A `jinja2` template `Vagrantfile.j2` (stored in the `/templates` directory) is used to create a Vagrantfile based on the variables datastructure.
+A `jinja2` template (`/templates/Vagrantfile.j2`) is used to create a Vagrantfile based on the variables datastructure.